 If you're not in the process of applying for new credit and don't plan to in the near future, you might want to consider freezing your credit until things calm down.
 While a credit freeze will not prevent your identity from being stolen, it can help stop identity thieves if they try to apply for credit in your name.

-To keep a close eye on your credit, you can view your credit report from each of the three national credit reporting agencies every 12 months through AnnualCreditReport.com.
-By staggering your requests every four months, you can check your reports periodically for any items that you don't recognize.
-Through Experian, you can view your credit report for free every 30 days.
+To keep a close eye on your credit, you can view your credit report from each of the three national credit reporting agencies every week through April 20, 2022, at AnnualCreditReport.com.
+You can also view your Experian credit report for free whenever you like.

 Please also note that Experian will never call you to discuss interest rates or offer direct loan or credit card relief.
 If you receive a call or email that purports to be from Experian and offers these services, ignore it.